-In order to streamline the process and enable more two- and four-year institutions to transfer student credits, we’re making a $300,000 grant to the Clearinghouse to support software improvements for the Reverse Transfer platform.
+In order to streamline the process and enable more two- and four-year institutions to transfer student credits, we made a $300,000 grant to the Clearinghouse to support software improvements for the Reverse Transfer platform.

-This project builds on work already underway to enhance the platform and will leverage investments of approximately $1.7 million from The Kresge Foundation, Lumina Foundation, individual institutions and the Clearinghouse’s own resources.
+This project built on work already underway to enhance the platform and will leveraged investments of approximately $1.7 million from The Kresge Foundation, Lumina Foundation, individual institutions and the Clearinghouse’s own resources.
+In summer 2019, the Clearinghouse released the enhanced platform capable of processing new file formats.
 We hope these improvements will allow more colleges to join the Reverse Transfer service and increase the number of degrees awarded nationwide.